vibefast-app/vibefast-docs/README.md

 👉 **[Try the live demo — vibefast.app](https://vibefast.app)**

 Auth · Dashboard · Blog CMS · Media Library · Payments · Email · Analytics

+## Why VibeFast

+AI can help you write code faster.

+But shipping a real app still requires:

+- the right infrastructure
+- a clear development workflow
+- a production-ready starting point

+VibeFast provides all three.

+Instead of starting from scratch, you build on top of a real product architecture.

+**No Next.js.
+No Vercel.
+No AWS.**

+Cloudflare Workers + D1 + R2 + Remix — one platform, one bill, zero egress fees, 300+ edge nodes from day one.

 # VibeFast 🚀